DIVD-NL/web-www-v2/content/newsroom/articles/divd-responsibly-discloses-six-new-zero-day-vulnerabilities-to-vendor.en.md

 date: 2024-08-12T05:54:00+02:00
 author: []
 tag: case
-intro: DIVD researchers have discovered and, in collaboration with the vendor, disclosed six new zero-day vulnerabilities in Enphase IQ Gateway devices.
+intro: Aug 12, 2024 - DIVD researchers have discovered and, in collaboration with the vendor, disclosed six new zero-day vulnerabilities in Enphase IQ Gateway devices.
 image: /images/image (1).png
 alt: ""
 case: